IT’S ALL ABOUT ME – Narcissistic Personality Disorder

 Married To or Living With a Narcissist

-Think you’re living with a narcissistic?
+Think you’re living with a narcissist?

 Narcissistic relationships tend to be very challenging.
 Narcissistic partners usually have difficulty really loving someone else, because they don’t truly love themselves.
 They are so focused on themselves that they cannot really “see” their partner as a separate person.
 They tend to only see the partner in terms of how they fill their needs (or fail to fill their needs).
 Their mates and children are only valued in terms of their ability to meet these needs.